Mattytomo365/ML-Restaurant-Forecasting-System/README.md

 This is a project that I am currently planning to complete during my third and final year at University.

-It is a full stack Angular & .NET web application powered by a machine learning model to accurately forecast sales for specified day in a local restaurant, taking a varitey of factors from weather, upcoming national holidays, events in the restaurant, events in the local area and expected number of tables into account.
+It is a full stack Angular & .NET web application powered by regression models to accurately forecast restaurant sales and surface insights to improve inventory & staffing decisions.

-The secondary function of this application will present the user with a range of visualisations produced through analysing past sales data within the establishment.

-I am in the final stages of planning & designing this project.
-Once I am comfortable with my Angular proficiency, I will begin implementing the application's authentication feature.
+The machine learning layer consists of a Python service exposed using Flask, models are trained, tuned, tested, evaluated, and compared using time-aware splits.
+Historical data is augmented with engineered features for weather, to national holidays, internal events, external events and more.

+The main dashboard presents forecasting capabilities, alongside visualisations of trends, and forecasting history, all presented through a clean & user-friendly interface.

 This repository will be updated accordingly.
-You can view the current progress of this project in the `Projects` tab, which contains a Kanban Board and Gantt Chart.
+You can view the current progress of this project in the `Projects` tab, containing instances of this project's Kanban Board and Gantt chart.